lklinz/Relevant-Projects/README.md

 * foody challenge contains 6 imaginary cases of a restaurant with analysis about the restaurant's operation and customers' behavior for business optimization

 * valorant chamption tournation 2022 and 2023 analyzed the changes in players from VCT 2022 t0 2023 and find the best team of 5 for each tournament, together with an agents pool of changing in picking rate between tournaments and comparison with CSGo players

+## R

+* a peak in tourism contains interactive dashboard using R and Shiny to analyze data in inbound tourism, transportation, accommodation, GPD, and employment retrieved from UN Tourism to show the growth of tourism in the last 20 years